WildMeOrg/wildbook-ia/README.md

 # Program Description

-IBEIS is python module and standalone program for the storage and management of images and derived data for use in compute vision algorithms.
+IBEIS program for the storage and management of images and derived data for use in computer vision algorithms.
 It aims to compute who an animal is, what species an animal is, and where an animal is with the ultimate goal being to ask important why biological questions.
+This This repo Image Analysis image analyis module of IBEIS.
+It is both a python module and standalone program.

 Currently the system is build around and SQLite database, a PyQt4 GUI, and matplotlib visualizations.
 Algorithms employed are: random forest species